ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/roadmap-v2-filters.md

   This file defines the mappings of public or private prefixes to the attributes in the Progenetix database schemas.
   Filters are not specifically scoped to individual data collections.
-This is either done separately in the `query_params.yaml` file, where only certain query attributes are assigned to specified "scopes" (collections).
+This is done separately in the `query_params.yaml` file, where only certain query attributes are assigned to specified "scopes" (collections).
   The alternative way is the construction of scoped queries instead of using `filters`.